localdevices/pyorc/docs/user-guide/index.rst

    This manual is a work in progress.

-*pyorc* is a python Application Programming Interface (API) and command-line interface that allows you to process a video of a river or stream into surface velocities and river flow estimates.
+*pyorc* processes a video, taken with a smartphone, drone or other camera into surface velocities and river flow estimates.
+It can do so either through a Command Line Interface or an Application Programming Interface (API).
 The entire process, including stabilization, preprocessing, velocity estimation, filtering of spurious velocities, deriving transect velocities and river flow estimation is supported.
 This user guide provides a full understanding of the approach to analyze videos into surface velocities, transects and river flow estimates.
 It is intended for both command-line users, and programmers that like to use the API.
-The command-line interface
+The command-line interface can:
-can:

 * prepare a camera configuration using a number of smart command-line arguments, and, where needed, a number of visual aided point and click windows.
 A camera configuration is needed to understand the perspective and dimensions of the